Can I Sue a Public Storage Facility?

 Gross Negligence

 The second claim you may be able to bring is for gross negligence.
 Negligence is generally the failure to use reasonable care under the circumstances.
-Gross negligence is defined differently depending on the state in which you live, but you can generally think of it as a willful or conscious indifference to the risks associated with conduct that causes harm.
+Gross negligence differs depending on the state in which you live, but you can generally think of it as a willful or conscious indifference to the risks associated with conduct that causes harm.
 Again, you can't disclaim responsibility in a contract for gross negligence.
 You still have to deal with the other limitations of the rental agreement, but gross negligence could also get you past the disclaimers.

 If You Want to Sue a Storage Facility, Speak With a Lawyer